 Accidents Caused by Vision-Impaired Drivers

 In order to get a driver's license renewed, California drivers need to pass the DMV's vision test.
 They read lines on an eye chart with both eyes and with each individual eye.
 When a driver wears corrective lenses, they can take this test with their corrective lenses on.
 However, the DMV will issue a license only after considering whether there is a serious vision impairment and the extent to which it affects the driver, and whether the condition can be corrected with contacts, glasses, or surgery.
 Drivers must have 20/40 vision with both eyes, as well as 20/40 in one eye and at least 20/70 in the other eye.
 If they do not meet these requirements, they need to wear contacts or glasses that result in a better than 20/200 corrected vision in at least one of their eyes.
 The practical purpose of the vision acuity requirements is to make sure that vision-impaired drivers do not hurt themselves or others on the road.
-If you have been struck by a driver with impaired vision, the Los Angeles car accident lawyers at Sharifi Firm can assist you in taking legal action.Accidents Caused by Vision-Impaired Drivers
+If you have been struck in an accident caused by a vision-impaired driver, the Los Angeles car accident lawyers at Sharifi Firm can assist you in taking legal action.Accidents Caused by Vision-Impaired Drivers

 Drivers with vision impairment are likely to have restrictions placed on their licenses.
 For example, they may be restricted regarding the time of day that they may drive, or they may be required to wear corrective lenses or place additional mirrors on their vehicles.
 In some cases, drivers have difficulty seeing at night or seeing peripherally.
 If a driver fails to comply with the restrictions placed on their license, they may be held liable for any accidents that result.